 The CAT 2024 Slot 2 question paper was considered slightly tougher than Slot 1, though easier than the CAT 2023 Slot 2 exam.
 The total number of questions increased to 68, with two extra questions in the DILR section.

-Unlike Slot 1, the VARC section in CAT 2024 Slot 2 question paper had no para jumble questions.
+Unlike Slot 1, the VARC section in the CAT 2024 Slot 2 question paper had no para-jumble questions.
 LRDI was a bit more challenging, making the overall paper moderately tough.

 Reviewing the CAT 2024 Slot 2 question paper with solutions is crucial for understanding the updated pattern and assessing your performance.

 The CAT 2024 Slot 2 question paper included three sections: Quantitative Aptitude, LRDI, and VARC.
 Candidates can go through memory-based questions and detailed solutions to evaluate their performance.
-Practicing the CAT 2024 Slot 2 question paper also helps in strengthening preparation for upcoming CAT exams.
+Practising the CAT 2024 Slot 2 memory based paper also helps in strengthening preparation for upcoming CAT exams.

 1. A fruit seller has a stock of mangoes, bananas and apples with at least one fruit of each type.
 At the beginning of the day, the number of mangoes makes up 40% of his stock.
 That day, he sells half of the mangoes, 96 bananas and 40% of the apples.
 At the end of the day, he ends up selling 50% of the fruits.
 The smallest possible total number of fruits in the stock at the beginning of the day is